 Over the course of 2020 there was a significant increase in police reports related to converter theft – but why?
 There are two main influencers driving the price increase.

-1. The push for increased emissions regulations have skyrocketed the demand for catalytic converters, thus driving a steep price increase in the value per ounce of the precious metals used in the part.
+1. The push for increased emissions regulations has skyrocketed the demand for catalytic converters, thus driving a steep price increase in the value per ounce of the precious metals used in the part.

 According to the NY Times, “Stricter car emissions rules around the world — particularly in China, which has scrambled in recent years to get its dire air pollution problem under control — have sent demand for the precious metals in catalytic converters surging.”